dancapellupo/featuring-data/README.md

 plots helps visualize what is going on during the training and can help uncover which features are driving the results.

+## Get Started Quickly

+After installing the package, open [this Jupyter notebook] and run with the provided dataset or read in your own CSV or pandas dataframe.

+This PDF shows an example output of the `FeaturesEDA` functionality.

 ## FeaturesEDA: A comprehensive EDA in two lines of code